samtools/hts-specs/htsget.md

 `id`
 _required_
 </td><td>
-A string specifying which reads to return.
+A string specifying which records to return.

 The format of the string is left to the discretion of the API provider, including allowing embedded "/" characters.
-Strings could be ReadGroupSetIds as defined by the GA4GH API, or any other format the API provider chooses (e.g. "/data/platinum/NA12878", "/byRun/ERR148333").
+Strings could be any format the API provider chooses, such as the following:

+* ReadGroupSetIds or VariantSetIds as defined by the GA4GH API
+* Studies: PRJEB4019 or /byStudy/PRJEB4019
+* Samples: NA12878 or /data/platinum/NA12878
+* Runs: ERR148333 or /byRun/ERR148333

 </td></tr>
 </table>